GBerrow/MS1/README.md

 - **Accessibility Enhancements**: Continuously refine and improve accessibility features based on user feedback and emerging best practices.

 By incorporating these features and considering future enhancements, the website aims to provide a comprehensive and inclusive platform that effectively showcases John Doe's skills and achievements while offering a positive user experience for all visitors.

+### New Implementations

+- **Dark mode**: A dark mode option has been implemented to provide users with the flexibility to switch between light and dark themes based on their preference.
+This feature enhances user comfort, particularly in low-light environments, reducing eye strain.
+The dark mode seamlessly adjusts the color scheme of the entire website, ensuring that text remains legible and buttons, links, and other interactive elements are visually distinct.
+The dark mode toggle is accessible in both desktop and mobile versions, preserving the minimalist and modern aesthetic of the design.

 ---